blindnet-io/product-management/refs/high-level-architecture/readme.md

 - set and modify system-specific [Settings](../high-level-conceptualization/README.md#form-follows-function) related to data rights and compliance (e.g. storage location, mandatory duration of data retention, legal bases of processing etc.)
 - register and keep track of system-to-system transfers of [Data Captures](../high-level-conceptualization/README.md#the-main-concept---data-capture) and noteworthy operations performed on data

 > **NB**.
-The system-specific Settings can make the output of two different Privacy Computation Engines to the same Privacy Request fundamentally different.
+The system-specific Settings CAN make the output of two different Privacy Computation Engines to the same Privacy Request fundamentally different.
 >
 > For example, if System A has transmitted a Data Capture to System B, and Systems and A and B have different Legal Bases for keeping data, when the Data Subject makes a DELETE request, the output of one system's Privacy Computation Engine might be to approve the DELETE request and of the other to deny it.